 When we have done this, we will continue by learning how to use Pandas to write Excel files; how to name the sheets and how to write to multiple sheets.

 - Read the How to import Excel into R blog post if you need an overview on how to read xlsx files into R dataframes.

 In this post you are going to learn how to create a simple experiment using the free experiment building software OpenSesame.
 As I have previously written about, OpenSesame, is an application, based on Python, for creating Psychology, Neuroscience, and Economics experiments.
 It offers a nice and easy to use interface.
 In this interface you can drag-and-drop different objects.
 This means that you don’t have to know any Python programming at all to create an experiment.
 If you need to know how to use images as stimuli you can see this OpenSesame Tutorial.

 Rpy2 Tutorial: How to Run R in Python

-In this tutorial, we will learn how to use rpy2 to install r packages, and run r functions to carry out data analysis and data visualization.
-More specifically, we will learn how to sue the r packages r-packages ‘afex‘ and ‘emmeans‘, usin Python, and rpy2.
+In this tutorial, we will learn how to use rpy2 to install r packages and run r functions to carry out data analysis and data visualization.
+More specifically, we will learn how to sue the r packages r-packages ‘afex‘ and ‘emmeans‘, using Python, and rpy2.
 Finally, we will also learn how to display R plots in Jupyter notebooks using rpy2, using two different methods.